 Visual from multi-room systems which allow you to stream HD inputs (such as Sky+HD, Blu-ray or a PS3) to a number of HDTVs in the house, to cinema rooms utilising ‘invisible’ speakers (check out Amina), which can be discreetly installed in the walls and plastered over — a good solution for period homes.

-Lighting options are again plentiful: from remote control of the lighting ‘moods’, to energy-saving dimmers, to whole-house intelligent lighting which mimics your daily use whilst you’re on holiday.
-“You could even introduce a bedside switch which turns on the hall light by a specified amount,” says Future Systems’ Gary Lewis.
+Lighting: from remote control of the lighting ‘moods’, to energy-saving dimmers, to whole-house intelligent lighting which mimics your daily use whilst you’re on holiday.

-And, a key benefit is that heating controls are noninvasive, meaning they can be retrofitted with ease.
-“It’s something which can easily be introduced into a listed home, for example,” says Will Brocklebank.
+And, a key benefit is that heating controls are noninvasive, meaning they can be retrofitted with ease, even in listed homes.